 At Milestone, we are convinced of the truth, power and authority of the Word of God - the Bible.
 Our experience with the Bible has led us to trust and believe what it says in 2 Timothy 3:16-17:

 All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be competent, equipped for every good work.

 If that's true, then it makes sense that God's people ought to read the Bible regularly - and that we ought to read it all.
 And given the benefits it isn't that big a challenge: given a regular reading speed (or even using an audio Bible), around 15 minutes per day is all you need to read the whole Bible - every single verse - in a year!

-The following links will generate a PDF document listing all your Bible readings for the year:
+The following links will generate a printable PDF document listing the readings which will cover the whole Bible in a year:

 Reading the whole Bible is vital to the life and growth of our faith.
 Oddly, however, many Christians have never read the entire Bible – and one of the major reasons is method.
 The most natural approach is to start in Genesis and work your way through: this is a natural approach that has foiled many, many good intentions.